ricallinson/deuce/README.md

     Options:

 	-h, --help         output usage information
 	-V, --version      output the version number
+	-v, --verbose      runtime info
 	-p, --port [port]  which port to use
-        -r, --root [dir]   which directory to run from -b, --build [dir]  build all files for the web app -u, --uglify [dir]  compress all javascript files using uglify
+	-r, --root [dir]   which directory to run from
+	-b, --build [dir]  build all files for the web app to the given directory -u, --uglify       compress all javascript files using uglify

 ## Usage